Filming Locations Downton Abbey

 Entering Bampton look for the signs to St. Mary’s Church there is a little street parking across the road from the Church and you will immediately recognize this area as the main filming location for Downton Abbey’s village scenes.

-You will immediately recognize st. Mary’s Church which dates back to the 12th century with its 13th-century spire and carved stone reredos of Christ and the apostle from around 1400.
+You will recognize st. Mary’s Church dates back to the 12th century with its 13th-century spire and carved stone reredos of Christ and the apostle from around 1400.
 This is where Edith is jilted by Anthony Strallan and many scenes take place.
-Just think you are walking int he footsteps of Maggie Smith.
+Just think you are walking in the footsteps of Maggie Smith.
 The Church is called St. Michaels’s and All Angels in Downton Abbey.

-Mrs Isobel Crawley’s house is located directly beside the Church and although the gates are usually closed you will see the exterior of the house which is in real life the Churchgate House or the old Bampton Rectory.
+The Crawley house where Isobel Crawley lives is located directly beside the Church and although the gates are usually closed you will see the exterior of the house which is in real life the Churchgate House or the old Bampton Rectory.

 Once you have wandered and taken all the photos and donated to the Bampton cause to fund a new roof, take a little walk to the main village high street and grab a pint at the Horseshoe Inn or stop by the Bampton Coffee House for a lovely cup of tea and scone.

-Cogges is a unique historic farm.
-With a beautiful manor house, a stunning walled garden and friendly animal residents.
+Cogges Manor Farm is a unique historic farm that is in the show called Yew Tree Farm and was the Drewe Family farm.
+This fictional Yorkshire country estate is in real life a beautiful manor house, a stunning walled garden, 17th-century farm buildings and friendly animal residents.
+Cogges is actually a farm museum site where you can experience life on a 19th-century farm.
 You can get married here, watch Shakespeare on the lawn, pet the animals and have a great coffee in the cafe.

 Cogges is used as the setting of Yew Tree Farm, the home of Farmer Drewe and his wife, Margi.
 Lady Mary and Tom Branson visit the farm in series 4, in series 5, we found out that Farmer Drewe and his wife, were looking after Marigold, the illegitimate daughter of Lady Edith.